 - 5-Day Notice to Comply: A landlord may also evict tenants for health and/or safety violation.
 In this case, you must serve the tenant with a 5-Day Notice to Comply.
 This will give the tenant 5 days to cure the violation.

 - 10-30 Day Notice to Quit: For holdover tenants, the notice to serve them depends on the tenancy type.
 For weekly tenants, a landlord must serve them a 10-Day Notice to Quit.
-And for monthly tenants, a landlord must serve them a 30-Day Notice to Quit.
+And for monthly tenants, there is a differant notice period.
+A landlord must serve them a 30-Day Notice to Quit.

-- Illegal Activity : Illegal activity also violates the lease.
+- Illegal Activity : Illegal activity as per Arizona revised statutes also violates the lease.
 Landlords must give the tenant a written notice before starting the eviction process.
-However, Arizona doesn’t state how much notice a landlord must give tenants who are involved in it.
+However, Arizona doesn’t state how much tenant notice a landlord must give tenants who are involved in it.

 Summons & Complaint